EkremL/dotnetShop/README.md

 In addition to standard e-commerce functionality, this application includes Iyzico payment integration, enabling secure and localized online transactions.
 This adds a real-world aspect to the project and simulates how professional systems interact with third-party payment providers.

-While the current version of dotnetShop is a simple-scale implementation, it provides a solid foundation for further development.
-Future improvements may include features such as order tracking, customer support chat, discount systems, and advanced analytics.
+While the current version of dotnetShop is a **simple-scale implementation**, it provides a solid foundation for further development.
+Future improvements may include features such as improved home page, order tracking, customer support chat, discount systems, admin panel and advanced analytics.

 ## 🚀 Features